-120-10.4.1 Standard Proctor Maximum Density Determination: The Engineer will verify the Quality Control results if the results compare within 4.5 lb/ft of the Verification test result.
+120-10.4.1 Standard Proctor Maximum Density Determination: The Engineer will verify the QC results if the results compare within 4.5 lb/ft of the Verification test result.
 Otherwise, the Engineer will take one additional sample of material from the soil type in question.
-The State Materials Office or an AASHTO accredited laboratory designated by the State Materials Office will perform Resolution testing.
+The State Metariels Office (SMO) or on A A SUTTO accordited behaviorated by question.
+The State Materials Office (SMO) or an AASHTO accredited laboratory designated by the SMO will perform Resolution testing.
 The material will be sampled and tested in accordance with AASHTO T-99, Method C.